Survey on Sexual Misconduct in the Canadian Armed Forces (SSMCAF)

 Measurement errors (sometime referred to as response errors) occur when the response provided differs from the real value; such errors may be attributable to the respondent, the questionnaire, the collection method or the respondent's record-keeping system.
 Such errors may be random; however, if they are not random, they may result in a systematic bias.

-In this survey, to understand how much coherence there was in the reported data, information on the initial file was compared to information obtained directly from respondents.
-Sex was the same 99.8% of the time, rank was the same 98.9% of the time and age, commonly known to be understated in many surveys, was the same 95.5% of the time.
+In this survey, to understand how much coherence there is in the reported data, information on the initial (frame) file were compared to information obtained directly from respondents.
+This would include variables such as the respondent's sex, rank and age.

 Several measures were taken prior to collection to decrease the chance of response error.
 These measures included questionnaire review and testing using cognitive methods to detect questionnaire design problems or misinterpretation of instructions.